EP Host Check

 For developers and AI clients

 Section titled “For developers and AI clients”EP Host Check exposes a host-report action over the PageMotor API and MCP.
-An MCP client (or the /api/ endpoint) can read a host’s status headlessly and reason about it, returning the same verdict and per-check data the panel shows.
+An MCP client (or the /api/ endpoint) can read a host’s status headlessly and reason about it, returning the same verdict and per-check data the panel shows (statuses pass, warn, fail, and the neutral info).
 Useful for checking a fleet of sites, or for an AI agent diagnosing a deployment.

 What EP Host Check cannot do